Arwa-Mq/Boost_factor_cosmosis/pipeline_all_bins/README.txt

-run the loop by ./loop_all_bins.sh
+To run the code for all z & l bins: run the loop by "./loop_all_bins.sh"